 Let’s navigate to the Pardot blog at https://www.pardot.com/blog/

-Right click on the website’s page, and choose Page Source.
+Right-click on the website’s page, and choose Page Source.
 In the new window that appears, use the “find” feature (Ctrl + F on a PC or Command + F on a Mac), and type in RSS.
-In this case the correct RSS feed is https://www.pardot.com/feed/
+In this case, the correct RSS feed is https://www.pardot.com/feed/

-It is very common for websites to offer a second RSS feed full of blog comments.
+Note: It is very common for websites to offer a second RSS feed full of blog comments.
 These are typically not useful so be careful to skip any feed URLs that have the word ‘comments’ in their tag.

 While WordPress powers much of the web there are several other CMS systems that are less RSS-friendly.

-A quick look at the market share of most used CMS platforms reveals that Joomla, and Magento all power significant parts of the web.
+A quick look at the market share of most used CMS platforms reveals that Joomla, Drupal, and Magento all power significant parts of the web.

-Unfortunately these CMS systems don’t enable RSS by default which means the site operator must explicitly create or enable an RSS feed that displays some or all of the site’s content.
-If you know your website is running Joomla, Drupal, or Magento your best bet is to examine the source code of key pages (homepage, blog page, newsroom) and search for "rss".
+Unfortunately, these CMS systems don’t enable RSS by default which means the site operator must explicitly create or enable an RSS feed that displays some or all of the site’s content.
+If you know your website is running Joomla, Drupal, or Magento your best bet is to examine the source code of key pages (homepage, blog page, newsroom) and search for “RSS”.

-I recommend watching this great video walkthrough of how to create RSS feeds in Drupal it's up-to-date (2019) and illustrates how to turn any bit of Drupal content into a custom RSS feed.
+This great video walkthrough of how to create RSS feeds in Drupal is quite helpful.
+It’s up-to-date (as of 2019) and illustrates how to turn any bit of Drupal content into a custom RSS feed.

 eCommerce RSS feeds are super useful and can be used to tell customers about new products, specials, or even automate product-filled newsletters using a tool like FeedOtter.